llvm/llvm-project/llvm/docs/GettingStartedVS.rst

 Generate Visual Studio Solution with CMake
 ==========================================

+Before you can generate the Visual Studio solution you need to follow the step outlined in :ref:`Getting Started<getting_started>`.

-1. After following the steps above you can generate a Visual Studio Solution by running the following CMake command:
+1. You can generate a Visual Studio Solution by running the following CMake command:

     .. code-block:: bat